 Do these brownies freeze well?

 Don’t plan to eat the brownies right away?
-You go right ahead and freeze any brownies you don’t plan to eat right away.
+You go ahead and freeze any brownies you don’t prepare to eat immediately.

 Check out these other air fryer brownie recipes to give a try

 - 2 large eggs